-A Texas judge has ordered KB Homes (an Accredited Partner) to stop forcing homeowners to accept mandatory binding arbitration.
+A Texas judge has ordered KB Homes (an Authorized Partner) to stop forcing homeowners to accept mandatory binding arbitration.
 It's thought to be the first such ruling against a homebuilder in the country.

-The settlement means that all binding arbitration clauses in KB Home (an Accredited Partner) agreements are invalid and homeowners can now sue KB Home (an Accredited Partner) in a court of law rather than being forced into binding arbitration over construction defects.
+The settlement means that all binding arbitration clauses in KB Home (an Authorized Partner) agreements are invalid and homeowners can now sue KB Home (an Authorized Partner) in a court of law rather than being forced into binding arbitration over construction defects.

-It's not the first time KB Home (an Accredited Partner) has disregarded court orders.
+It's not the first time KB Home (an Authorized Partner) has disregarded court orders.

-In 1999, the FTC warned KB Home (an Accredited Partner) to cease inserting binding arbitrations in their contracts and warranties and warned that it violated a 1979 FTC consent order.
-The FTC made repeated attempts to get KB Home (an Accredited Partner) to stop but the nation's fifth largest builder continued to ignore the FTC until February 2001 when it gave assurances that it would stop.
+In 1999, the FTC warned KB Home (an Authorized Partner) to cease inserting binding arbitrations in their contracts and warranties and warned that it violated a 1979 FTC consent order.
+The FTC made repeated attempts to get KB Home (an Authorized Partner) to stop but the nation's fifth largest builder continued to ignore the FTC until February 2001 when it gave assurances that it would stop.